cjaganmohan/cjaganmohan.github.io/_pages/about.md

 ### AI for Software Engineering
-With advances in LLMs, my research also explores the complementary direction: how Large Language Models can enhance and augment traditional software testing practices.
+With advances in LLMs, my research also explores the complementary direction: how LLMs can enhance and augment traditional software testing practices.

 - **LLM-Augmented Test Generation:** Using LLMs for automated test case creation and input model generation
 - **LLM-Augmented Combinatorial Testing:** Leveraging LLMs for efficient input parameter model construction